 What crimson thread links these men?
 Does an aptitude for solitude predestine one to infamy?
 Silent shifts are petri dishes where life’s indignities mutate and grow.
 Theories about postal workers suffering from “golden handcuffs” are equally plausible.
 Unarmed security is the most dangerous job in the United States.
 The authority it gives is not proportionate to its perils.
 The authority is an illusion.
 A guard has no more legal power than a common citizen.
 They’re sitting ducks and accountable for everything that occurs on their watch, the worst of both worlds.
 What are the long term effects of cognitive dissonance?
 To begin a campaign of social justice for guards, to stop the killing, begin by addressing them as Safety Technicians.

 “The final total for workplace homicides in the United States, from 1990 to 1999, stood at 508 security guards slain in the line of duty and 495 police officers, and detectives, slain in the line of duty.
 In just one decade private security guards had surpassed even law enforcement officers in the rate of workplace homicide – an ominous occupational indicator for all those in working in the private security field.
 In the year 2000, the dangerous trend in violence would continue with another 46 security officers murdered in the line of duty.
 The same year witnessed an occupational homicide rate for public police officers and detectives of 35 killed by criminal assault or ambush.”

-Incoming, before I could finish typing this post: Khalil Wheeler-Weaver, Guardian of Grocery.
+Incoming, before the final sentence could be typed: Khalil Wheeler-Weaver, Guardian of Grocery.